pyaf/aptos-blindness-detection/README.md

 *Remember* Given public test set is shit.
 God knows how the private one is gonna be.
 Finetuning shouldn't be prolonged, you'll start overfitting.

+* `278_inceptionresnetv2_f1_ord`: performing below efficientnets till ep 11, gotta train it longer.

+*One thing to notice*
+There's something different with class 1 images of old data and class 1 data of new images, Tom hinted me about this long ago.
+If you see you can achieve 0.90 qwk on 2019 dataset by just training on 2015 dataset, but if you look at the class wise stats, you'll find that all class 1 examples of 2019 would be classified as class 2

+So, now I'm gonna rerun pord, with 2k samples per class from old data except for class 1.

 # Questions and Ideas: